infracost/actions/README.md

               # behavior: new # Create a new cost estimate comment on every push.
     ```

 4. Send a new pull request to change something in Terraform that costs money.
-You should see a pull request comment that gets updated as new changes are pushed.
+You should see a pull request comment that gets updated, e.g. the 📉 and 📈 emojis will update as changes are pushed!
 Check the GitHub Actions logs and [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting) if there are issues.

 ## Examples